narf9995/CARPS/README.md

 ## Premise:
-Could a narrative-focused RPG be created using street craps odds (results of 2d6 summed) with mixed/complex interpretation of the results, while staying easy-to-read & simple for new players to understand?
+With accessibility in mind; could a narrative-focused RPG be created using the established odds of street craps (results of 2d6 summed) and mixed/complex interpretation of those results, while staying simple to read, understand, & run?

 # Core Concepts / Goals